Authority: Executive Vice Chancellor and Provost

 Contact Info: Department Head (919-513-6422)

 This rule describes standards and procedures of the Department of Molecular Biomedical Sciences for post tenure review of faculty.
 It supplements NC State University and the College of Veterinary Medicine Academic Tenure Policy and Regulation on Post Tenure Review of Faculty.
 To the extent of any inconsistency, the Academic Tenure Policy and Post Tenure Review Regulation control.
-The Department Head is responsible for assuring that the procedures as set forth in NCSU REG05.20.04 – Post Tenure Review of Faculty, NCSU RUL05.68.77 – College of Veterinary Medicine Post Tenure Review of Faculty and this Rule are followed.
+The Department Head is responsible for assuring that the procedures as set forth in NCSU REG05.20.04 – Post Tenure Review of Faculty, (the University rule) NCSU REG XXXX (the College rule—will have a number and link when assigned) and this Rule are followed.

 2. POST TENURE REVIEW COMMITTEE

 2.1 The Department Head shall initiate the election at the end of spring semester at the same time as other college Committee elections are held.
 Reasonable effort will be made to get at least two nominees for each vacant PTRC position(s).
 Members rotating off the committee are eligible for re-election, but limited to two consecutive terms.
 A candidate will be considered elected if a majority of eligible voters has voted and the candidate receives a majority of the votes cast.
 If these conditions are not met then a runoff election will be held immediately after.
 The two candidates receiving the most votes will be eligible for the runoff.
 For a candidate to be elected, a majority of eligible tenured faculty must participate in the runoff.
 In case of a vacancy on the PTRC an election will be held to fill that position for its original term as per the aforementioned rules.

 2.2 In any given academic year, a member of the PTRC who is serving for his or her last year of their three year term will chair the committee.
 In the case that there are two members serving their last year, the Chair will be determined by a vote of the committee.